David-Inkheart/HBNB_V4/README.md

 # Simple AirBnB Clone

 This repo holds the culmination of **HBNB** - a Fullstack Project I did at [Alx-Software Engineering Programme](https://www.alxafrica.com/software-engineering/) that collectively covers fundamental concepts of higher level programming.
-It is built in stages(versions) and involves collaborating with peers as was advised in the programme.
-The goal of AirBnB Clone project was to eventually deploy on a server, a simple copy of the AirBnB Website(HBnB).
+It is built in stages(versions) and involves collaborating with peers at several stages as was advised in the programme.
+The goal of AirBnB Clone project is to eventually deploy on a server, a simple copy([HBnB](http://web-01.david-inkheart.tech/)) of the [AirBnB Website](https://www.airbnb.com/).

+It is a complete web application composed by:

+- A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
+- A website (the front-end) that shows the final product to everybody: static and dynamic
+- A database or files that store data (data = objects)
+- An API that provides a communication interface between the front-end and the data (retrieve, create, delete, update them)

 See a snapshot of the success below.

 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg?style=flat-square)](https://github.com/standard/semistandard)

 ![Hosted-AirBnB-Clone 2023-03-08 163931](https://user-images.githubusercontent.com/106752187/232021210-813cf56b-8462-4c29-a475-9bb74d52a332.jpg)

-### Below is a unique overview and not an exhaustive documentation of earlier processes and aspects of the project that lead to this final repo.
+### This is a unique overview and not an exhaustive documentation of different processes and aspects of the project that lead to this final repo.

 ## Table of Content
 * [THE CONSOLE](#the-console)